 To check this, you can either ask a friend on another social media or via text whether Snapchat is working properly for them.

 If they’re experiencing issues as well, it’s very likely that Snapchat servers are down.
-You can also go to downdetector to check if Snapchat servers are down and look at the server location next to you.
+You can also go to down detector to check if Snapchat servers are down and look at the server location next to you.

-Restart your device and Close Snapchat
+3. Restart Your Device and Close Snapchat to Remove Glitches

+The next thing you need to do in this situation is to restart your device after closing Snapchat.
 When you close Snapchat, you’re shutting down the system which means that there’s a chance that the glitch will go away.

-The system is shut down then restarted again which means that all the issues that’s stopping Snapchat from working is going to be wiped.
+Restarting your device gets rid of all the glitches that are going on within your phone.
+The system is shut down then restarted again which means that all the issues that are stopping Snapchat from working are going to be wiped.

-Before you try and restart your device, you need to close snapchat in the background so it’s not active while the system shuts down.
+Restarting is a popular troubleshooting step to take because it’s very quick and it usually fixes the problem.
+Before you try and restart your device, you need to close Snapchat in the background so it’s not active while the system shuts down.

 Once you restart your device, you can open Snapchat and check whether you can tap and send the message again.
 If this doesn’t work, go to the next step.

-Log in & Out of Snapchat
+4. Log Out & In of Snapchat To Remove Glitches

 The last step you can take in this situation is to log out then back in again.
 When you log out, it’s going to get rid of the account you were logged into.